tattwamasiray/Fraudlent-Transactions/README.md

 **EDA and Data Preprocessing:**

-In our analysis, we conducted extensive Exploratory Data Analysis (EDA) and data preprocessing within a Jupyter Notebook environment.
+In this analysis, I conducted extensive Exploratory Data Analysis (EDA) and data preprocessing within a Jupyter Notebook environment.
 We combined two datasets to create a comprehensive dataset, which, fortunately, required minimal cleaning.
 Notably, there were no missing values in our dataset.

 We made some key decisions to prepare the data for machine modelling:
 1. **Feature Removal**: We decided to exclude the 'Credit card number' and 'Transaction number' columns since these are randomly generated and hold no predictive value for fraud detection.